Angeli-Code/CompTIA_A_Plus/Labs/Completed/Lab[1.1.9]:Connecting-Internal-Components.md

 - Ensure that the power and activity lights for the rack-mounted networking devices are still on and flickering.

 ### Issues and Troubleshooting
-- Issue[0]: Unfamiliar with Simulation User Interface
+- Issue[0]: Unfamiliar with Network Racks.
+Never worked with these before so this did not come as easily to me when performing the lab.

 ### Solutions
-- Solution[0]: Spend a few minutes just exploring around the UI and how I can interact with the simulation.
+- Solution[0]: Spend time trying to memorize the visual aid in the Test-Out content for a server rack.

 ### Conclusion
-- This lab was more about getting comfortable with the UI of the simulation we would use in Test-Out.
-The actual lab tasks were completed in one try and pretty self explanatory due to experience doing these tasks in real life.
+- This lab introduced a new piece of technology being Network Racks.
+I need to spend more time looking at them not only in the virtual environment but also see if I can see the components in real life images.
+I am sure that it is not that difficult and can easily be learned through more exposure with working on network racks.

 ### Additional Notes
-- None.
+- Check out if Network Racks all have the same layout Top Down.
+Check for Universal Standard.

 [Completion Status: Completed]